lorensen/VTKExamples/src/VTKFileFormats.md

 Another problem with binary files is that systems may use a different number of bytes to represent an integer or other native type.
 For example, some 64-bit systems will represent an integer with 8-bytes, while others represent an integer with 4-bytes.
 Currently, the *Visualization Toolkit* cannot handle transporting binary files across systems with incompatible data length.
 In this case, use ASCII file formats instead.

-### Dataset Format
+### Dataset Format.
 The *Visualization Toolkit* supports five different dataset formats: structured points, structured grid, rectilinear grid, unstructured grid, and polygonal data.
 Data with implicit topology (structured data such as vtkImageData and vtkStructuredGrid) are ordered with x increasing fastest, then y, then z.
 These formats are as follows.

-* Structured Points
+* **Structured Points**.
 The file format supports 1D, 2D, and 3D structured point datasets.
 The dimensions nx, ny, nz must be greater than or equal to 1.
 The data spacing sx, sy, sz must be greater than 0.
 (Note: in the version 1.0 data file, spacing was referred to as “aspect ratio”.
 ASPECT_RATIO can still be used in version 2.0 data files, but is discouraged.)

 ```
 DATASET STRUCTURED_POINTS